isawzz/games/README.md

 - Letters: enter missing letters in a word
 - Type it: type a word given picture
 - Speak Up: speak a word given picture
+- Steps: multiple instruction in order

-There is also a calibration test CALIBRATE for the user to set all the games to the right level
+[There is also a calibration test CALIBRATE for the user to set all the games to the right level ] =>disabled for refactoring

 run it online:
 goto: https://isawzz.github.io/speech-games-client/SIMA/